Published Date: 04-15-20

 COUNTERPOINT: So here’s how Re:Create measures success: “Billions of URLs and millions of pieces of content were taken down in 2018 due to DMCA notice-and-takedown requests.”

-Think about that – a system in which creatives have to invest huge amounts of time and money that they do not have to get billions of takedown requests filed – is good thing?
+Think about that – a system in which creatives have to invest huge amounts of time and money that they do not have to get billions of takedown requests filed – is a good thing?

 And once they get a pirated work taken down by, say, Google, there is nothing in the law that requires Google to permanently keep it down.
 As long as they respond to each individual takedown notice in a (relatively) timely fashion, they’re off the hook.
 And even before Google does that takedown, someone else somewhere in the world (or the same person simply using a different account) uploads the work again, requiring yet another takedown notice.
 And the wheel goes round and round…